 If you want to make some money from your unwanted gift so you can buy something you really like, then sell it.
 Already eBay has seen over 3,000 listings of unwanted gifts with fragrance and toiletries topping the list.

 eBay pinpoints December 29 as the best day to sell unwanted gifts online - as festivity is at its lowest.
-Last year there were 2,302 listings in the post-Christmas period with the highest volume on the second working day after Christmas - December 29 this year.

 The top listed items on eBay on Christmas Day last year were:

 - Frozen merchandise

 - Soaps and lotions